infobyte/faraday/.github/issue_template.md

 Please search the [Wiki](https://github.com/infobyte/faraday/wiki) for a solution before posting a ticket.
-Use the <strong>“New Support Request”</strong> button to the right of the screen to submit a ticket for technical support.
+Use the <strong>“New ”</strong> button to the right of the screen to submit a ticket for technical support.

 ## Issue Type
- - Bug Re port
+ - Bug Report
  - Feature Idea
  - Documentation Report